Treatments

 Calcium channel blockers are medications that act by blocking the entry of calcium into the cells, thereby causing them to relax.
 Some commonly used calcium blockers are verapamil and diltiazem.

 Calcium channel blockers for long term use are given as an oral medication.
-IV formulations of calcium channel blockers do exist which can be for patients in the hospital.

 This information is intended for educational purposes only and not to be used to change or direct medical care.
 This information should not replace direction by your treating care team and all medical management should be directed by your PH treating physician and your care team.